Best Automated Network Diagram Tool (2026): 13 Compared

 Dedicated Diagram Tools

-ScanopySNMP LLDP CDP ARP TCP/UDP Yes200+ types YesOSI AGPL-3.0Flat monthly, unlimited hosts Docker Visualization
+ScanopySNMP LLDP CDP ARP TCP/UDP L2L3WorkloadApplicationOn-prem Yes240+ types YesOSI AGPL-3.0Starts at $11.99 monthly, unlimited hosts Docker Visualization

-SolarWinds NTMSNMP WMI CDP ICMP [3]No YesNo From $1,977/yr subscription [3]
+SolarWinds NTMSNMP WMI CDP LLDP ICMP [3]L2L3Workload ?ApplicationOn-prem No YesNo Perpetual ~$1,570 (subscription shift unclear) [44]

-NetBrainSNMP CDP LLDP ARP SSH/CLI No YesNo Enterprise (contact sales)
+NetBrainSNMP CDP LLDP ARP SSH/CLI L2L3WorkloadApplicationOn-prem AWSAzureGCP [21]No YesNo Enterprise (contact sales)

 Monitoring Platforms with Diagrams

-AuvikSNMP CDP LLDP ARP [1]Basic [2]YesNo Per-device (contact sales) Monitoring Traffic Analysis
+AuvikSNMP CDP LLDP ARP [1]L2L3WorkloadApplication ?On-prem AWSAzureGCP [20]Basic [2]YesNo Per-device (contact sales) Monitoring Traffic Analysis

-PRTGSNMP WMI ICMP [4]No YesNo Free up to 100 sensors then tiered [4]Monitoring Traffic Analysis
+PRTGSNMP WMI ICMP [13]L2L3Workload ?ApplicationOn-prem No YesNo Free up to 100 sensors then tiered [4]Monitoring Traffic Analysis

-DomotzSNMP ARP ICMP CDP LLDP mDNS NetBIOS [5]Basic [6]YesNo $1.50/device/mo [7]Monitoring RMM
+DomotzSNMP ARP ICMP CDP LLDP mDNS NetBIOS [5]L2L3 ?Workload ?Application ?On-prem Basic [6]YesNo $1.50/device/mo [7]Monitoring RMM

-ManageEngine OpManagerSNMP CDP LLDP ARP [8]No YesNo From $95/yr (10 devices) [9]Monitoring
+ManageEngine OpManagerSNMP CDP LLDP ARP [8]L2L3WorkloadApplicationOn-prem No YesNo From $95/yr (10 devices) [9]Monitoring

 Discovery Tools

-Nmap + ZenmapICMP ARP TCP/UDP Yes NoSource available NPSLFree
+Nmap + ZenmapICMP ARP TCP/UDP L2L3WorkloadApplicationOn-prem Yes NoSource available NPSLFree

 Manual Diagramming

 Full disclosure: Scanopy is our product.
 We built this list to be useful whether you pick us or not.
-Vendor details are based on publicly available documentation and pricing as of April 2026.
-Features, pricing, and capabilities may have changed since publication - check each vendor's website for the latest information.
+Vendor details are sourced from official documentation, published pricing, and community reports as of June 2026.
+Features, pricing, and capabilities may have changed since publication.
+Check each vendor's website for the latest information.

 Monitoring Platforms with Diagrams